On the symplectic cohomology of log Calabi-Yau surfaces: Introduction

 Let us briefly describe the geometry that is involved in the definition of $SH^*(U)$.
 It is the the cohomology of a cochain complex $SC^*(U)$, which for an appropriate choice of Hamiltonian function, contains both the ordinary cohomology of $U$ as well as generators corresponding to periodic Reeb orbits in a contact hypersurface at infinity.
 Both the cochain complex $SC^*(U)$ and its cohomology $SH^*(U)$ are in general infinite dimensional, even in a single degree.
 The differential on the complex counts maps of cylinders into $U$ satisfying an inhomogeneous pseudo-holomorphic map equation.

 Symplectic cohomology is interesting from several points of view in symplectic topology.
-One application is the Weinstein conjecture: if a certain canonical map $H^*(U) \to SH^*(U)$ is not an isomorphism, then the contact hypersurface at infinity must contain a periodic Reeb orbit.
+One application is the Weinstein conjecture \cite{weinstein-conjecture}: if a certain canonical map $H^*(U) \to SH^*(U)$ is not an isomorphism, then the contact hypersurface at infinity must contain a periodic Reeb orbit.
 However, the motivating interest in this paper comes from homological mirror symmetry.
-Symplectic cohomology is the closed--string sector of a two--dimensional field theory that forms the A--side of one version of HMS for an open symplectic manifold $U$, whose open--string sector is the wrapped Fukaya category of Abouzaid--Seidel \cite{as-open-string}.
+Symplectic cohomology is the closed--string sector of a two--dimensional field theory that forms the A--side of one version of HMS for an open symplectic manifold $U$, whose open--string sector is the wrapped Fukaya category of Abouzaid--Seidel \cite{as-open-string}; Ganatra's thesis \cite{ganatra-thesis} is a deep study of this relationship between open and closed string sectors.
 The B--side is an appropriate category of sheaves $\cC$ on a dual space $U^\vee$, for which the closed--string sector is the Hochschild cohomology $HH^*(\cC)$.

 This line of thinking leads to interesting predictions about the symplectic cohomology of $U$ in terms of the algebraic geometry of $U^\vee$.
 We beg the reader to bear with this rather conjectural paragraph.
-Let us adopt the ansatz that the mirror $U^\vee$ is an smooth affine algebraic variety over a base field $\K$.
-Homological mirror symmetry implies that the derived wrapped Fukaya category $D^b\cW(U)$ is equivalent to the derived category of coherent sheaves $D^b\Coh U^\vee$, and hence that their Hochschild cohomologies $SH^*(U)$ and $HH^*(U^\vee)$ are isomorphic.
+Let us adopt the ansatz that the mirror $U^\vee$ is a smooth affine algebraic variety over a base field $\K$.
+HMS suggests that the derived wrapped Fukaya category $D^b\cW(U)$ is equivalent to the derived category of coherent sheaves $D^b\Coh U^\vee$, and hence that their Hochschild cohomologies $SH^*(U)$ and $HH^*(U^\vee)$ are isomorphic.
 But now

-where the first isomorphism is Hochschild--Kostant--Rosenberg, and the second holds because of the ansatz that $U^\vee$ is affine (Cartan--Serre Theorem B).
+where the first isomorphism is a Hochschild--Kostant--Rosenberg-type isomorphism (\cite[p.~131]{hms} citing \cite{gerstenhaber-schack}), and the second holds because of the ansatz that $U^\vee$ is affine (Cartan--Serre Theorem B, \cite[Theorem III.3.7]{hartshorne}).
 Setting $p = 0$,

 Since $U^\vee$ is affine, $U^\vee = \Spec H^0(U^\vee, \cO_{U^\vee})$.
 Thus we find

 giving us a way to reconstruct the mirror $U^\vee$ from the symplectic cohomology of $U$.